Fourth Nerve Palsy

 See your healthcare provider if you develop double vision.
 This could be a symptom of a fourth nerve palsy or another serious condition.

 Having double vision and a sudden severe headache could be a symptom of a stroke.
 Call 911 right away if you think you may be having a stroke.
-It could be from to a blood clot (ischemic stroke) or a ruptured blood vessel (hemorrhagic stroke).
+It could be from a blood clot (ischemic stroke) or a ruptured blood vessel (hemorrhagic stroke).
 Other symptoms of stroke include difficulty speaking, weakness, numbness, or confusion.

 Key points about fourth nerve palsy